iammobina/AES/README.md

 # AES Algorithm

-In this project, AES is implemented for deception and encryption.
+In this project, AES is implemented for decryption and encryption.

 AES-128 is a block cipher that operates on blocks of 128 bits (16 bytes).
 This algorithm performs multiple substitutions and permutations in each block, then concatenates it all.